trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Managing Groups
 ---------------

-If you click the "Groups" tab, you can view all of the groups on the system, as seen in
+Click the "Groups" tab to view and manage the groups on the system.
+The "Standard" tab, seen in
-:numref:`Figure %s: Managing Groups Using User Manager <user4>`.
+:numref:`Figure %s: Managing Groups Using User Manager <user4>`, shows the group membership for the *operator* and *wheel* groups:

 .. _user4:

 .. figure:: images/user4.png

-This screen has 3 columns:
+This screen has 2 columns:

-**Groups:** shows all of the groups on the system.
+**Members:** indicates if the highlighted group contains any user accounts.

 **Available:** shows all of the system and user accounts on the system in alphabetical order.

-**Members:** indicates if the highlighted group contains any user accounts.

-To add an account to a group, highlight the group name in the "Groups" column.
-Then, highlight the account name in the "Available" column.
-Click the right arrow and the selected account will appear in the "Members" column.
+To add an account to a group, highlight the group name, then highlight the account name in the "Available" column.
+Click the left arrow and the selected account will appear in the "Members" column.
 You should only add user accounts to groups that you create yourself or when an application's installation instructions indicate that an account needs to be added to a group.

-If you click the "Add" button, a pop-up menu will prompt you for the name of the new group.
-Once you press "OK", the group will be added to the "Groups" column.

-If you click the "Remove" button, the highlighted group will automatically be deleted after you press the "Apply" button, so be sure to do this with care.
-Again, do **not** remove any groups that you did not create yourself or applications that used to work may stop working.
+.. note:: If you add a user to the *operator* group, they will have permission to use commands requiring administrative access and will be prompted for their own password when administrative access is required.
+If you add a user to the *wheel* group, they will be granted access to the :command:`su` command and will be prompted for the superuser password whenever they use that command.

+To view all of the groups on the system, click "Advanced".

 .. index:: sysadm, life preserver
 .. _Life Preserver: